logzio/logz-docs/_source/logzio_collections/_tracing-sources/python-otel-auto.md

 ### Setup auto-instrumentation for your locally hosted Python application and send traces to Logz.io

+This integration enables you to auto-instrument your Python application and run a locally hosted OpenTelemetry collector to send your traces to Logz.io.

 **Before you begin, you'll need**:

 * A Python application without instrumentation